 Careers for Business Majors

 An important consideration for any college student is what career they will enter upon graduating.
-For business majors this is especially important given the wide range of options.
-Careers for business majors span across multiple fields and exist in just about every setting on earth.
+This is especially importants for business majors, considering the wide range of options.
+Careers for business majors span across multiple fields and exist in just about every setting imagineable.
 International students should make it a priority to seriously look at the various jobs in business and guide their path in school toward some preferred career.
-Job skills vary, locations vary, and pay scales vary, so it's very easy to get lost thinking about the future.
+Job skills vary, locations vary, and pay scales vary, so it is easy to get lost thinking about the future.
 Below are just a few of the possible types of careers and examples of specific jobs in business that international students might want to consider.

 Types of Careers for Business Majors